genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/market-data/market-data.md

 It is also worth noting that the price tables can be configured as Genesis HFT memory mapped tables for low latency rather than using the standard database mechanism.
 This configuration will be explained in a later section.

-## Provided Services
+## Provided services

-### Event Handler
+### Event handler
 The market data event handler provides two events to allow the front end and other services to easily subscribe to prices, EVENT_SUBSCRIBE_TO_PRICE and EVENT_UNSUBSCRIBE_FROM_PRICE.

-### DataServer
+### Data server
-The market data dataserver provides a kotlin script configurable mechanism for delivering market data from the price tables to the front end.
+The market data data server provides a kotlin script configurable mechanism for delivering market data from the price tables to the front end.